Rust for Linux

 Introduction

-The kernel uses some Rust unstable features.
+On top of that, the kernel uses some Rust unstable features.
 These features can only be accessed by opting into them.
 They are typically used as a way to introduce new features into the language, library and toolchain to allow end users to experiment with them and provide feedback before committing to them.

 When unstable features are deemed mature enough, they may get promoted into stable Rust.
 In other cases, they may get dropped altogether.
 Some features are internal to the compiler or perma-unstable.